Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 You can’t pour from an empty cup.

-If you are tired, stressed, or overwhelmed, whether because of the affect your ability to provide support to your loved one.
+If you are tired, stressed, or overwhelmed, whether because of ED or not, it will affect your ability to provide support to your partner.

 #1.
 Seek Support for Yourself First

-Living with someone with eating disorder can be an isolating experience.
+Living with someone with an eating disorder can be an isolating experience.

 Your romantic partner isn’t likely to be your go-to person in this and if you are not supported yourself, you likely won’t be able to support your partner either.